mongodb/mongodb-kubernetes/README.md

 For public images we plan to use `quay.io`

 ### Workflow
 The development workflow is not quite settled yet, there is no easy way of quick changing/redeploying environments using standard scripts, also we plan to use `Helm` for packaging of Kubernetes artifacts configurations.
-There is a general script for cleaning Kubernetes objects and deploying om-operator there (`restart.sh`) - you can create a copy with prefix `my-` and accomodate it for your purposes - it will be ignored by Git.
+There is a general script for cleaning Kubernetes objects and deploying mongodb-enterprise-operator there (`restart.sh`) - you can create a copy with prefix `my-` and accomodate it for your purposes - it will be ignored by Git.